Pedro de Córdoba: Life and career

-Fundamental reason for the denunciations, consisted in the lack of acknowledgement of the human dignity of the Indians.
+The fundamental reason for the denunciations, consisted in the lack of acknowledgement of the human dignity of the Indians.
 And so, the questions: “Are these not persons?
 Do they not have rational souls?”
 The other arguments, like the need to evangelize the Indians and baptize them, presuppose the previous ones.
 It was the community of friars, therefore, who in the name of human dignity and Christian duty, could and must give the following sentence against the colonizers: